What is this grant?

 - Entertainment costs

 - Indirect (overhead) expenses which may include rent, salaries, construction costs, utilities etc.

 Upon award, the organization will be required to:

-- Provide an invoice from the organization.
-Please see an example invoice HERE.
+- You will be required to send an invoice from the organization to David Wicai at email@example.com.
 Receipts, shipping information, or proof of payment will not be accepted as an invoice.

 Who can apply?